Burlong Pool, Western Australia

 Burlong Pool is a section of the Avon River in Western Australia between Spencers Brook and Northam.

 Water trains

 Burlong Pool was a former railway stopping place, which was used as a location for drawing water into the water trains to the Eastern Goldfield locations prior to the completion of the Goldfields Water Supply Scheme.

-During dry weather in the late 1890s up to five separate water trains per day would be drawing water from the pool and travelling between Northam and the goldfields.
+During dry weather in the late 1890s up to five separate water trains per day would draw water from the pool and transport it to the goldfields.

 Swimming location

 Following the completion of the Goldfields water supply pipeline the water was no longer extracted from the pool, but the location was notable for being used as the Northam swimming carnival location, swimming location and rail excursions, and the site of drownings.

 Wagyl location

 As a long deep pool that was well watered in summertime, the location was known to the Noongar as a place where the Wagyl had a summer resting place.